zDragonLORD1010/Secure-System-Development-/RE/lab6/Egor_Valikov_report_6.md

 ## Analysis of AFL instrumentation in a compiled binary

 For this lab work, I took a binary file `json_fuzz_basic` created earlier using afl.
+Earlier, I described in more detail how the file was created and what problems are associated with it (I have attached a link to the previous report below).
+Therefore, in this lab I will try to describe what I have not touched on before.

 **Link to the previous lab "Fuzzing a JSON-parser with AFL":** [`Egor_Valikov_RE_lab5`](https://github.com/zDragonLORD1010/Secure-System-Development-/blob/main/RE/lab5/Egor_Valikov_report_5.md)